aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

 The following arguments are supported:

 * `image_id` - (Required) The Image to use for the instance.
-ECS instance's image can be replaced via changing 'image_id'.
+ECS instance's image can be replaced via changing `image_id`.
 When it is changed, the instance will reboot to make the change take effect.
 * `instance_type` - (Required) The type of instance to start.
 When it is changed, the instance will reboot to make the change take effect.
 * `io_optimized` - (Deprecated) It has been deprecated on instance resource.
 All the launched alicloud instances will be I/O optimized.
 * `is_outdated` - (Optional) Whether to use outdated instance type.
 Default to false.